Julia Grant: Family and children

-First Lady
+First Lady of the United States (1869–1877)

 Grant often referred to her time in the White House as the "happiest period" of her life.
 She hosted parties frequently, including gathering Union Army Officers and orchestrating elaborate and lavish dinners for politicians and guests.
 She was the originator of the State Dinner at the White House, which honored King Kalākaua of the Kingdom of Hawai'i.
 Initially, Grant insisted on the family continuing to reside in their own Washington home before eventually relenting to adhere to tradition.

-Grant is noted as the first presidential wife to receive national attention, resulting in her children becoming press favourites.
+She implemented changes to staff expectations, including dress codes and rules that did not allow eating or smoking while on duty.
+Her approach would be noted as influential on the management on government society and contributed for American domesticity.
+Grant is noted as the first presidential wife to receive national attention, resulting in her children becoming press favorites.
 After leaving the White House, she also became the first president's wife to write an autobiography for publication.

 During her husband's first term in office, Grant redecorated the family living quarters into a Renaissance Revival style, with money appropriated from Congress for the renovations.
 During his second term in 1873, Congress appropriated $100,000 for additional renovations from 1873–1874.
 To prepare for First Daughter Nellie Grant's wedding, the Grants focused their refurbishing on the East Room, including the installation of gas globe chandeliers, which became renowned during the American Gilded Age among the elite.
 Herter Brothers, the New York furniture company, was the supplier of the furnishings in the East Room.

 Grant sought to bring prestige to the position of First Lady and improve the stature of the wives of other government officials, including the cabinet, the Congress, and the Supreme Court.
 She was close friends with Julia Fish, wife of secretary of state Hamilton Fish.
-She did not publicly support women's suffrage, but notably refused to sign an anti-suffrage petition.
+She did not publicly support women's suffrage, but refused to sign an anti-suffrage petition.

 Grant was the first First Lady recorded on film.